 When all else fails, make Copycat Nothing Bundt Red Velvet Cake!
 Have you ever had a “Nothing Bundt” cake?
 They’re super moist, delicious and of course, a Bundt shape.
 I had one for my birthday and I’m still thinking about it six months later!
 It’s just that good but I figured I could make it myself.
 I started with this red velvet cake mix to make it easier.
 And my secret ingredient to make it moist is mayonnaise!

 The key to a successful Bundt cake is to grease the pan REALLY WELL before pouring the batter in.
+I REPEAT, grease the pan REALLY WELL before pouring the batter in the pan.
 I used Crisco and the cake popped out very easily after it cooled.
 Isn’t it pretty!

 Then I whipped up my favorite cream cheese frosting which is the PERFECT icing for a red velvet cake!